JaneliaSciComp/Ax/README.txt

 SYSTEM REQUIREMENTS

-A recent version of Matlab.
-Tested with 2012a and 2013a.
-Alternatively, binary executables are available upon request.
+A recent version of Matlab (tested with 2012a, 2013a, and 2013b).
+Alternatively, ax1 has been ported to Python and Julia.

-Parallel Computing Toolbox and a computer with a lot cores is highly recommended.
+A computer with a lot cores is highly recommended, or better yet, a small cluster.

 FILES